mohammad-atique/gearbest_masai_clone/README.md

 gearbest.com is an innovative online Chinese company providing wholesale electronics, appliances, apparel, and accessories.
 <br>

-I worked on this project during unit-2 construct week at Masai School with the help of other three team members.
+I worked on this project during unit-2 construct week at Masai School with the help of other four team members.

 ## Tech stack used in this project